supervisely-ecosystem/automation-with-python-sdk-and-api/examples/labeling-jobs-automation/README.md

 ## Introduction

 In this tutorial you will learn how to manage `Labeling Jobs` using Supervisely SDK and API.
-Please, read tutorial about working with `User` before proceeding.

 📗 Everything you need to reproduce [this tutorial is on GitHub](https://github.com/supervisely-ecosystem/automation-with-python-sdk-and-api/tree/master/examples/user-automation): source code and demo data.